simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

 }
 ```

-An aggregate is modelled as a POJO and here we use Lombok annotations to
+An aggregate is modeled as a POJO and here we use Lombok annotations to
 avoid writing boilerplate code for getters/setters/constructors etc.

 ## Events

 Now that we have an aggregate we events to describe the changes to the
 aggregate over time.
-These events will be stored (in kafka) to record
+These events will be stored (in Kafka) to record
 the sequence of changes to each User.

 Once events are stored they are an immutable record that the aggregate